h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 Top tier Chinese internet companies now offer higher salary compared to their Swedish counterparts.
-But comparing income between Sweden and China or USA is pretty much like comparing apple to oranges without also taking big personal expenditures and social cost into account, since essentially a sigfinicant part of your income is invested as savings in the Swedish social welfare system.
+But comparing income between Sweden and China or USA is pretty much like comparing apple to oranges without also taking big personal expenditures and social cost into account.
+In Sweden, a sigfinicant part of your income is essentially invested as savings in the Swedish social welfare system.

 Comparitively speaking, Swedish salary is discounted for the following reasons:

-1. Employee, together with the employer, have already paid for many high quality services provided by the Swedish welfare system such as univeral healthcare, one of the most generous parental leave schemes in the world and all levels of free education for the next generation (from day care to college), etc. Swedes don't need to save up a lot like their peers in China or USA for those purposes.
+1. Employee, together with the employer, have already paid for many high quality services provided by the social security system such as univeral healthcare, one of the most generous parental leave schemes in the world and all levels of free education for the next generation (from day care to college), etc. Swedes don't need to save up a lot like their peers in China or USA for those purposes.
 2. More [income equality](https://www.cia.gov/library/publications/the-world-factbook/rankorder/2172rank.html)